 So you might notice by now that Delaware is much more progressive when it pertains to sports betting than most other states.
 Has it always been that way though?
 Find out by reading on this brief history about sports betting and gambling in Delaware.

 1760: First Horse Racetrack Opens

 Delaware’s nickname is “The First State” and it’s definitely appropriate in terms of gambling.
-Not only was Delaware the first state to fully legalize sports betting after the 2018 SCOTUS decision, its gambling history dates back to before the state or even the US was founded.
+Not only was Delaware the first state to fully legalize sports betting after the 2018 SCOTUS decision, but its gambling history also dates back to before the state or even the US was founded.

 The earliest record of gambling in the region was in the town of Newark when a horse racing track was opened in 1760.

 It took 173 years following the opening of Delaware’s first racetrack before betting on the races was officially legalized.
 Part of this was done to combat illegal gambling rings, while part of it was to generate income during the Great Depression.